XuryaX/swapi-a-star-wars-api/README.md

 The `petl` library is used for aggregation after reading the entire dataset.

 *Simplicity*
-For the sake of simplicity, I have not built additional layers for Business Objects, Abstraction acros Data Read etc.
+For the sake of simplicity, I have not built additional layers for Business Objects, Abstraction across Data Read etc.

 ### API Signatures